 If I dried my hair, he dried his hair.

-Almost without delay, and in his own off-balance, trying to maneuver this giant towel kind of way, he followed my step by step.
+Almost without delay, and in his own off-balance, trying-to-maneuver-this-giant-towel kind of way, he followed me step-by-step.

 Now, I’m not here to debate the metrics of parenting, but I have three kids, and if there’s one thing I’ve learned, they’re always watching and repeating.

-If I’m rude at my wife, they’re rude at their mom, or their teacher, or their future spouse.
+If I’m rude to my wife, they’re rude to their mom, or their teacher, or their future spouse.

-But if I show love, affection and caring for my wife, they repeat that as well.
+But if I show love, affection, and care to my wife, they repeat that as well.

 If I’m patient in tough times, they’re patient in tough times.
 If I lose my cool and over-react, they repeat that as well.